The Spotlight: Lawsuit by E. Howard Hunt

 On August 14, 1978, The Spotlight published an article by Victor Marchetti linking former CIA agent and Watergate figure E. Howard Hunt to the assassination of John F. Kennedy.
 Headlined "CIA to Nail Hunt for Kennedy Killing", the article said: "In the public hearings [of a pending Congressional hearing], the CIA will 'admit' that Hunt was involved in the conspiracy to kill Kennedy."
 It also claimed that the United States House Select Committee on Assassinations had received an internal CIA memo from 1966 that stated the agency "will have to explain Hunt's presence in Dallas on November 22, 1963".

 Stating that he was libeled by the accusations, Hunt sued the Liberty Lobby for $3.5 million in damages in a federal court in Miami in 1981; Marchetti was not named as a defendant.
 Hunt, represented by attorney Ellis Rubin, said that he suffered a $27,000 drop in income after the article was published.
 He also said that he was in Washington, D.C., on the day that Kennedy was killed.
 Miles McGrane, the attorney for Liberty Lobby stated that Liberty Lobby did not believe that Hunt was involved in the assassination, but that he was going to be made a scapegoat by the CIA.
 On December 17, 1981, the jury found in Hunt's favor and awarded him $650,000 in damages.
 The decision was later overturned due to an error in jury instructions.

 In the second trial, Hunt was represented by Baltimore attorney William Snyder.
 Hunt testified that he was in Washington, D.C., with his wife and son when he first heard of the assassination.
 Snyder told the jury that Hunt had already been cleared in the assassination by various commissions and inquiries.
 Attorney Mark Lane, author of Rush to Judgment and a leading proponent of the theory that the CIA was responsible for the assassination of Kennedy, represented Liberty Lobby.
 Lane successfully defended Liberty Lobby against the defamation charges, which became the basis for Lane's book Plausible Denial.

 Lawsuit by the National Review

 In 1985, the National Review and its editor, William F. Buckley Jr., were represented by attorney J. Daniel Mahoney during their $16 million libel suit against The Spotlight.
+The publication was ordered to pay $1,001 to Buckley.